-Lisa Barber – Executive Director, Educator for Math and Science
+Lisa Barber – Executive Director, Educator for Math, Science and Personal Development

-As the needs of the school have grown, Lisa set aside real estate and stepped into a new role as Executive Director to continue to lead Pride School Atlanta in the next phase of growth and expansion.
+As the needs of the school have grown, Lisa stepped into a new role as Executive Director to continue to lead Pride School Atlanta in the next phase of growth and expansion.
 She sees the opportunity for Pride School Atlanta to become a model of education excellence for all students, LGBTQ and Allies.
 She is working to create a template for other Pride Schools to open nationally.
 Formerly an accredited teacher in the public school system, she also teaches Biology, General Science and Math, and Financial Literacy and Business Skills.
 Her perspective on the child/student as a complete individual drives the individually based curriculum.
 Her classes on Personal Development guide students to becoming completely comfortable in their own skin, and lay the foundation for them to find their path.

 Jeff Graham – Educator, English Language Arts and American Sign Language

 Jeff Graham has been in the Atlanta area since 2001.
 He hails from New York, studied in Boston, studied American Sign Language at Northeastern University and was an ASL interpreter there for 16 years.
 His is an avid bibliophile and one of his favorite assignments was interpreting Literature classes on the high school and college level.
 He teaches English as a Second Language in Lawrenceville, as well as ASL at Emory University and UGA Gwinnett.
 He is also a professional flutist who loves being a part of the Atlanta Freedom Band, the only LGBT wind ensemble in the area.
 As J. Lee Graham, Jeff has written five novels: four adventure novels for Middle Readers and one coming of age novel for Young Adult.
 He is currently working on a sixth.
 He is also a playwright, actor, and professional astrologer.
 In April, 2017, after 16 years of being together, he and his partner, Ken Hornbeck were married.